About patent in Eurasia

 After completion of the filing procedure a Eurasian patent application undergoes a formal examination lasting 2 months.
 A further substantive examination is conducted on condition that the results of the formal examination are positive.
 A substantive examination based on PCT has to be requested upon filing an application, while for conventional applications it has to be requested within 6 months from the date of an application publication.
 If an invention meets the requirements of patentability, the Notification of Allowance to grant the patent will be issued.
 The final decision to grant the patent is issued within 2-4 months after due payment of registration and publication fees.
 The fees shall be paid within 4 months from the date of the Notification issuance.

 Overall, the procedure of patent registration in Eurasia takes from 2 to 4 years.

 Foreign applicants must be represented before the Office by a registered Eurasian patent attorney.

-What is required for filing a patent application in Eurasia:
+Necessary information for filing a patent application in Eurasia

 - filing instructions comprising applicant's and inventor's names, addresses and citizenships;